cherryontech/website/src/assets/content/dictionary/flowchart.md

 sources:
 - sourceurl: https://www.merriam-webster.com/dictionary/flowchart
 perspectives:
-- meaning: which step/functionality work after which step. this roadmap is flowchart.
+- meaning: which step/functionality comes after which step.
+A roadmap is a flowchart
   role: product manager
 ---